pieter-degroote/UltimateKEYS/README.md

 In UltimateKEYS, all keys remain exactly organized as US-QWERTY.
 Except, when AltGr or AltGr+Shift is pressed in combination with another key, other diacritics and symbols are accessible and some keys become dead keys.

 In that way, it is - somehow - similar to the layout "United States-International" (on Windows), although this project moves all dead key combinations to the modifiers AltGr and AltGr+Shift.
 That way, this project solves the most typical caveats, among which the quotes (' and ") can be used as usual (without pressing the spacebar afterwards), while the acute accent (&#x00b4;) and diaeresis (&#x00a8;) are found under Alt and Alt+Shift respectively.
-This project has borrowed several aspects from the EurKEY Keyboard Layout.
+This project has borrowed several aspects from the EurKEY Keyboard Layout (by Steffen Br&uuml;ntjen).

 ## Script for AutoHotkey